DOI-USGS/sciencebasepy/README.md

 Delete multiple ScienceBase Items.
 This is much more efficient than using delete_item() for multiple deletions, as it performs the action server-side in one call to ScienceBase.

+* `delete_file(sb_filename, item)`
+Delete a file on a ScienceBase Item.
+This method will delete all files with the provided name, whether they are in the files list or on a facet.

 * `delete_hidden_property(item_id, hiddenpropertyid)`
 Delete an existing Item's specific Hidden Property item.